ylu1997/Code_Generation_For_DNA_Storage/README.md

 # Reflections and Regrets

-Looking back, I feel a sense of regret.
-Many years ago, I implemented a solution for multi-pattern regex matching on multicore CPUs.
-At that time, adapting the algorithm for GPU computation required extensive modifications and effort.
-However, as I see the current state of research—like in the HybridSA paper—the need for those heavy modifications on GPUs has largely diminished.
+Looking back, I feel a deep sense of regret.
+Many years ago, I developed an algorithm for multi-pattern regex matching that ran solely on multicore CPUs.
+At that time, adapting it for GPU computation meant making extensive modifications and facing many challenges.
+Now, with the advances shown in papers like [HybridSA: GPU Acceleration of Multi-pattern Regex Matching using Bit Parallelism](https://dl.acm.org/doi/pdf/10.1145/3689771), I realize that much of the heavy work needed for GPU adaptation has been significantly simplified.

-It's bittersweet: I once invested significant time optimizing for CPU architectures, and now the landscape has shifted.
-While I wish I had ventured into GPU-based solutions sooner, I’m also grateful to see that the innovations in GPU computation have simplified what once was a daunting challenge.
+In a way, it's bittersweet—I spent so much effort optimizing for CPU architectures when the field has now moved forward.
+I can't help but wish I had explored GPU-based solutions earlier.
+Nonetheless, I’m grateful to see these innovations and to learn that the difficulties I once faced are no longer as daunting.

 ---